warint/tweets-ai/README.md

 - **Engagement Metrics:** The dataset captures the number of replies, retweets, and likes per tweet, with values ranging from zero to over 230,000 likes.
 - **Content Attributes:** The presence of hashtags, cashtags, URLs, photos, videos, and quote URLs enables a multimodal analysis of tweets.
 - **Retweet and Reply Structure:** Retweet status is recorded as a logical variable, and reply threads are mapped using a conversation ID.
-- **Linguistic Features:** The dataset includes the original language of the tweet, with potential for further translation and sentiment analysis.

 ### **Descriptive Statistics:**
 The dataset spans a period from January 1, 2017, to July 19, 2021, with a median date of April 20, 2019.
 The tweets originate from multiple time zones, with an average offset of -423.1 minutes.
 The dataset contains binary indicators for retweets (FALSE for all), as well as fields related to media content, such as photos, videos, and quote URLs.
 The presence of multimedia elements suggests potential applications for visual content analysis.

-Additionally, the dataset comprises 19 variables.
-The **date** column is formatted as an `IDate` object, ensuring efficient handling of temporal data.
-The **timezone** variable, stored as an integer, records offsets from UTC, with values primarily clustered around -400 minutes.
-The **hashtags** and **mentions** fields are stored as character vectors containing JSON-like lists of tagged terms and user references, enabling advanced textual analysis.

 **Potential Applications:**
 This dataset provides a robust foundation for various research applications, including but not limited to: